rizinorg/rizin/doc/esil.md

 Which in this case corresponds to the LDI (LoaD with immediate) instruction in AVR.
-As an example, the above ESIL string template will translate into the following when reversing in radare:
+As an example, the above ESIL string template will translate into the following when reversing in Rizin:

     0x00000080      30e0           0x0,r19,=                   ; LDI Rd,K. load immediate